hadiskeini/ClickStabilizer.spoon/README.md

 *   `cs:stop()`
     *   Stops the ClickStabilizer.
 *   `cs:setDevice()`
-    *   Initiates the process to detect and save the event flags for your target pointing device. **This is the most important setup step.**
+    *   Initiates the process to detect and save the event flags for your target pointing device.
 *   `cs:setLock(milliseconds)`
     *   Sets the duration (in milliseconds) for which the cursor will be locked after a click.
     *   Example: `cs:setLock(100)` sets the lock to 100ms.